sharad461/nepali-translator/README.md

 `translator` directory has a working interface for the translator.

+## Updates

+Towards the end of 2019 some additional work was carried out under the project, described [here](https://lt4all.elra.info/proceedings/lt4all2019/pdf/2019.lt4all-1.94.pdf).
+The models reported in the paper can be found [here](https://drive.google.com/drive/folders/1zrfYJy62LfVp5RHv81ycyMaCbk6HMLN3).
+I will also add a link to the bigger corpus soon.

+As of Feb 2021, there are a few compatibility issues between the model files and the more recent versions of the packages.
+To fix these, use the following versions of the packages: `torch-1.3.0` `fairseq-0.9.0` `portalocker-2.0.0` `sacrebleu-1.4.14` `sacremoses-0.0.43` `sentencepiece-0.1.91`.

 ## Results

+**Find the more recent results in the paper linked above.**

 The BLEU scores of 7.6 and 4.3 (for supervised methods) that Guzman et al report in their paper are on their `devtest` set.
 There are actually two more sets they release: the validation set called `dev` set and the recently released (October 2019) `test` set.
 In the report linked above, we report only the scores on the `dev` set.
 We reproduce their model using their [implementation](https://github.com/facebookresearch/flores/) to score it.
 Here we report the scores on both `dev` and `devtest` sets.